 KAREL VAN POUCKE, Saint Peter and Saint Paul, 1776-1782

-On opposite sides of the rood screen are statues of Saint Peter and Saint Paul.
-Both statues were sculpted in 1776-1782 by Karel Van Poucke (1740-1809).
-Saint Peter is shown in the classic contrapposto position with two keys crossed in his hands.
-Saint Paul is depicted throwing the adder that bit his hand into the fire.
+St Peter is shown in the classic contrapposto position, holding two crossed keys.
+St Paul is depicted throwing the adder that bit his hand into the fire.
 Although this is based on a Bible story, it is a very unusual way of representing the saint.

-Livinus Gospels, 9th century
+Gospel Book of Livinus Gospels, 9th century

 Info